OksAvch/designPatternsLab/README.md

 ## Behavioral Patterns
 - **State Pattern**
   - Located at: `org.homework.player.state.PlayState`
   - The `State` pattern allows an object to alter its behavior when its internal state changes.
 This pattern is used to manage player state transitions.
+  - When:
+    - you have an object that behaves differently depending on its current state, the number of states is enormous, and the state-specific code changes frequently.
+    - you have a class polluted with massive conditionals that alter how the class behaves according to the current values of the class’s fields.
+    - you have a lot of duplicate code across similar states and transitions of a condition-based state machine.

 - **Observer Pattern**
   - Located at: `org.homework.printer.Observer`
   - The `Observer` pattern defines a one-to-many relationship between objects, where changes in one object automatically notify and update dependent objects.
+  - When:
+    - changes to the state of one object may require changing other objects, and the actual set of objects is unknown beforehand or changes dynamically.
+    - some objects in your app must observe others, but only for a limited time or in specific cases.

 - **Strategy Pattern**
   - Located at: `org.homework.printer.editor.EditStep`
   - The `Strategy` pattern allows a class behavior or its algorithm to be selected at runtime.
 This pattern is used to implement various editing steps in a flexible way.
+  - When:
+    - want to use different variants of an algorithm within an object and be able to switch from one algorithm to another during runtime.
+    - your class has a massive conditional statement that switches between different variants of the same algorithm.

 - **Visitor Pattern**
   - Located at: `org.homework.Visitor`
   - The `Visitor` pattern allows you to define new operations without changing the classes of the elements on which it operates.
+  - When:
+    - need to perform an operation on all elements of a complex object structure (for example, an object tree).
+    - a behavior makes sense only in some classes of a class hierarchy, but not in others.

 - **Chain of Responsibility Pattern**
   - Located at: `org.homework.chain`
   - The `Chain of Responsibility` pattern lets you pass requests along a chain of handlers.
 Upon receiving a request, each handler will either process the request or pass it to the next handler in the chain.
   - When:
     - your program is expected to process different kinds of requests in various ways, but the exact types of requests and their sequences are unknown beforehand.
     - it’s essential to execute several handlers in a particular order.
     - the set of handlers and their order are supposed to change at runtime.

 - **Command Pattern**
   - Located at: `org.homework.command`